sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/05-combinational-logic.md

 ### Minterm

-An n-variable minterm is a normal product term with n literals.
+An $n$-variable minterm is a normal product term with $n$ literals.

 ### Maxterm

-An n-variable maxterm is a normal sum term with n literals.
+An $n$-variable maxterm is a normal sum term with $n$ literals.

 ## Representation

 ### Truth table

 A table of all inputs and the associated output.
-Unique but expensive and verbose.
+Unique.
+Expensive.
+Verbose.

 ### Karnaugh Map